seedifferently/apidocs-v4/source/includes/_oop_insurance.md

 | eligibility.member.birth_date         | {string} | The named insured’s birth date as specified on their policy.
 May be omitted if member.id is provided.
 In ISO8601 format (YYYY-MM-DD).                                              |
 | eligibility.member.id                 | {string} | The named insured’s member identifier.
 May be omitted if member.birth_date is provided.                                                                                            |
 | zip_code                              | {string} | Optional: Used as a back up price data source if the trading partner has not loaded data for the chosen cpt_bundle.
 Hits the Insurance Prices endpoint to get prices based on area |

+While the endpoint accepts a five-digit zip code, only the first three digits are significant.
+This is because the index is only granular to the first three digits of the zip code, commonly called a "geozip" or a "ZIP Code Prefix".
+These three digits refer to the geographical regions surrounding major cities or metropolitan areas.
+There are approximately 900 "geozips" in the United States.

 The /oop/insurance-estimate response contains the following fields: